 What does it imply about the accuracy of the computer adaptive testing if a person takes and retakes the GMAT multiple times, getting a different score each time?
 This empirically observable fact doesn’t compromise the accuracy, the statistical robustness, of the computer adaptive testing itself.
 Think about it this way.

 Suppose, I walk into the GMAT on the first Tuesday in March.
 On that particular day, I have slept a certain amount over the nights of the preceding week.
 On that particular day, I have eaten whatever foods I have eaten over the past several days, and have had whatever alcohol or other toxins during the past week.
 On that particular day, I have whatever combination of life-stresses churning around in the back of my mind.
 On that particular day, I may feel healthy, but my immune system is in the process of fighting off whatever it is fighting off.
-On that particular day, my hormones may be at any particular level: this fluctuates somewhat more predictably in females and considerably less predictably in males.
 On that particular day, I will have whatever additional stress about the test itself, about my relative level of preparedness or lack thereof, my general level of self-belief and self-confidence, etc. All of these factors play into one’s GMAT readiness.
 The GMAT accurately records how ready I was for the GMAT that particular day.